Nucleus .Net Core CMS

 Name Description

-MySql MySql/MariaDb scripts, normally in .sql format.
+MySql Contains MySql/MariaDb scripts, in .sql format.

-Sqlite Sqlite scripts, normally in .sql format.
+Sqlite Contains Sqlite scripts, in .sql format.

-PostgreSql PostgreSql scripts, normally in .sql format.
+PostgreSql Contains PostgreSql scripts, in .sql format.

 You can create database scripts in SQL format, but database definition SQL commands differ between database providers.
 This may be a useful option for developers of line-of-business applications which do not need to support more than one database type.
 Scripts in .sql format must be located in the Migrations\SQLite\Scripts, Migrations\SqlServer\Scripts, Migrations\MySql\Scripts and Migrations\PostgreSql\Scripts folders.
 Script files in .sql format are text files which contain one or more SQL commands, each of which must end in GO, followed by a new line.